MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-specify-the-column-in-a-multi-column-list-box-to-display-to-the-user.md

 ---

-# How to: Specify the Column in a Multi-Column List Box to Display to the User
+# Specify the Column in a Multi-Column List Box to Display to the User

 The following example uses the  **[TextColumn](../../../api/Outlook.listbox.textcolumn.md)** property to identify the column of data in a **[ListBox](../../../api/Outlook.listbox.md)** that supplies data for its **[Text](../../../api/Outlook.listbox.text.md)** property.
 This example sets the third column of the **ListBox** as the text column.
 As you select an entry from the **ListBox**, the value from the  **TextColumn** will be displayed in the **[TextBox](../../../api/Outlook.textbox.md)**.